talwrii/awesome-nook-str-eink-display/readme.md

 It might be easier to just "own everything" and a raspberrypi or similar but that requires a little hardware and would be of the order of 120 dollars rather than 30 dollars (though we shall see how many usb mini cables I have to buy)

-## Hurdle number three: Device would not factory reset
+## Hurdle: Device would not factory reset

 The guide suggested factory resetting.
 When I tried this I got this error: